 - (i).
 Issue Agreement dated November 17, 2023 entered into between our Company and the Book Running Lead Manager. - (ii).
 Registrar Agreement dated November 21, 2023 entered into amongst our Company and the Registrar to the Issue. - (iii).
 Tripartite Agreement dated 22nd November,2023 between our Company, NSDL and the Registrar to the Issue. - (iv).
 Tripartite Agreement dated 23rd November,2023 between our Company, CDSL and the Registrar to the Issue. - (v).
-Syndicate Agreement dated [●] executed between our Company, Book Running Lead Manager and Syndicate Member. - (vi).
-Banker to the Issue Agreement dated [●] among our Company, Book Running Lead Manager, Banker to the Issue and the Registrar to the Issue. - (vii).
-Market Making Agreement dated [•] between our Company, Book Running Lead Manager and Market Maker. - (viii).
-Underwriting Agreement dated [●] amongst our Company and the Underwriters.
+Syndicate Agreement dated December 29, 2023 executed between our Company, Book Running Lead Manager and Syndicate Member. - (vi).
+Sub-Syndicate Agreement dated December 29, 2023 executed between our Company, Book Running Lead Manager and Sub-Syndicate Member. - (vii).
+Banker to the Issue Agreement dated December 29, 2023 among our Company, Book Running Lead Manager, Banker to the Issue and the Registrar to the Issue. - (viii).
+Market Making Agreement dated January 02, 2024 between our Company, Book Running Lead Manager and Market Maker. - (ix).
+Underwriting Agreement dated January 02, 2024 amongst our Company and the Underwriters.